esrc-official/ESRC-Heart-Android/README.md

 if you would like to try the sample app specifically fit to your usage, you can do so by following the steps below.

-### Step 1: Initialize the ESRC SDK
+### Step 1: Initialize the ESRC Heart SDK

-Initialization binds the ESRC SDK to Android’s context, thereby allowing it to use a camera in your mobile.
-To the `init()` method, pass the **App ID** of your ESRC application to initialize the ESRC SDK and the **ESRCLicenseHandler** to received callback for validation of the App ID.
+Initialization binds the ESRC Heart SDK to Android’s context, thereby allowing it to use a camera in your mobile.
+To the `init()` method, pass the **App ID** of your ESRC application to initialize the ESRC Heart SDK and the **ESRCLicenseHandler** to received callback for validation of the App ID.

 ```java
 ESRC.init(APP_ID, getApplicationContext(), new ESRCLicense.ESRCLicenseHandler() {